Regulation

 • Reporting obligations have been tightened

-• Fines have been increased significantly
+• Fines have been significantly increased

 KRITIS Umbrella Act (KRITIS-DachG)